Geoffrey II of Anjou: Combat

 For the next several years, the war was centered in the County of Maine, with Duke William on the offensive.
 But King Henry in 1057, "burning to avenge the insult inflicted on him by the duke, summoned Geoffrey, count of Anjou, to prepare a large army for another expedition into Normandy."
 (GND) This combined effort placed Duke William temporarily on the defensive.
 He retreated before the invaders as they moved deeper into Normandy.
 After penetrating to the Bessin, the Franco-Angevin army began to ford the River Dives near the estuary which is tidal.
 After the king and Count Geoffrey had crossed over, the remainder of their army got stuck on the opposite bank by the incoming tide.
 Duke William launched a sudden attack and defeated them.
 King Henry and Count Geoffrey withdrew again from Normandy and never returned.
 Count Geoffrey continued to offer resistance in Maine against the Norman expansion until his death on 14 November 1060.

+Geoffrey Martel's death in 1060, as well as that of Henry I of France in the same year, facilitated the later Norman Conquest since both were long-time opponents and threats to Normandy and, had they still been alive at the time of Edward the Confessor's death, Duke William would likely have been unable to leave his continental territories undefended long-enough to conquer England.

 Family

 An unusual entry in the cartulary of Ronceray describes a dispute over a vineyard seized by Geoffrey Martel and granted to his "wives, or rather concubines", Agnes, Grécie, Adele, and Adelaide.
 Whether these women were his wives or concubines, each relationship can be described.

-Geoffrey II's first wife was Agnes of Burgundy, the widow of William V, Duke of Aquitaine; she and Geoffrey married in 1032, but had divorced by 1050.
+Geoffrey II's first wife was Agnes of Burgundy, the widow of Duke William V of Aquitaine; she and Geoffrey married in 1032, but had divorced by 1050.

 His second wife was Grécie of Langeais.
-Geoffrey II dismissed her to marry Adèle, the daughter of a "Count Odo", perhaps Odo II, Count of Blois.
+Geoffrey II dismissed her to marry Adèle, the daughter of a "Count Odo", perhaps Count Odo II of Blois.
 He also divorced Adèle, and took Grécie back as his wife.
 His last wife was a German woman named Adelaide.

 Despite these marital escapades, Geoffrey died childless.